Germain Pilon

 Germain Pilon (1529-1590)

 One of the finest French Renaissance sculptors, Germain Pilon excelled as a medallist and portrait sculptor.
 He produced various types of sculpture, including bronze, marble, terracotta and wood.
-Pilon was influenced by the School of Fontainebleau, Michelangelo and Italian Mannerism.
+He was influenced by the Fontainebleau School in France, as well as Italian Renaissance sculpture and sixteenth century Italian Mannerism.

-Along with Jean Goujon, he is considered one of the most important French sculptors of the 16th century.
+Along with Jean Goujon (active 1540-63), Pilon is considered one of the most important French sculptors of the cinquecento (16th century).
 His most famous surviving works are the sculpture of Three Graces holding the heart of Henry II of France (1561, Louvre) and the Tomb of Catherine de Medici and Henry II (1563-70, Abbey Church, Saint-Denis).
+His works can also be seen in some of the best art museums in Europe.

 RENAISSANCE SCULPTURE